-As a landlord, you've probably given some thought as to whether or not you should allow pets in your rental property.
+Take a poll of landlords, and you'll find they often have mixed feelings about the presence of pets in their rental home.
+If you're a landlord or property manager, you've likely given some thought as to whether or not you'll allow your tenants to have pets.
 And if you’re catering to military renters, it’s especially important to consider.

-Military landlords often have mixed feelings about pets.
-Some require hefty deposits, while others allow no pets at all.
-Many landlords admit their properties rent much more quickly when allowing pets.
-Some say they’re going to bring them anyway, so why fight it?
+Many landlords observe that their properties rent much more quickly when pets are allowed.
+Some say tenants are going to bring their pets anyway, so why fight it?
 In their view, it’s better to require a pet deposit upfront to offset any possible damages and have guidelines in place.
-Here are some facts.
+Take a look at these facts:

-- A recent Apartments.com survey reports that 72% of renters own pets.
+- The Humane Society reports that 72% of renters own pets.

 - Pet owners are more likely to renew a lease.

 Benefits of Allowing Pets in Your Rental Property

 1) You'll find a larger pool of renters.

 The large majority of U.S. households own at least one pet (70% of U.S. households, or about 90.5 million families), according to the 2021-2022 National Pet Owners Survey from the American Pet Products Association (APPA).
 Compare this to the first year the survey was conducted (1985), when 56% of U.S. households owned a pet.
 Pet ownership is only growing!

 Pet owners are more likely to renew their lease, which means less tenant turnover for you.